Navajo President Jonathan Nez says he’ll seek reelection

 SHONTO, Ariz. – Navajo Nation President Jonathan Nez, whose tenure has been dominated by the coronavirus pandemic, is seeking a second term in office.

-Nez made the announcement over the weekend from his hometown of Shonto.
-Nez, 46, highlighted his administration’s handling of COVID-19 and said he wants to ensure that plans to rebuild the economy, and extend power and water lines continues.
+Nez made the announcement over the weekend from his hometown of Shonto, Arizona.
+Nez, 46, highlighted his administration’s handling of COVID-19 and said he wants to ensure that plans to rebuild the economy, and extend power and water lines continue.

 “We must continue on the path of recovery and healing together,” he said in a statement.